NicoloMoretti/barracks/README.md

 Now, you can already use it by right clicking the folder where they are saved, opening a cmd there, typing something like "barr" and pressing 'tab' to autocomplete

-To check if it worked, type in the terminal:
+To check if it worked, type in the cmd, opened in the location where the files are saved:

 ```text
 barracks --version